Stable Audio Open: Free Model Released for Local Execution

 Table of Contents

-Stable Audio Open is a variant of the Stable Audio model trained on royalty-free sound sources to address copyright concerns.
+Stable Audio Open is a variant of the Stable Audio model trained exclusively on royalty-free audio sources, specifically to address copyright concerns around music generation.

-With the recent free release of Stable Audio Open, I decided to set up and run the official demo locally.
-Here’s how you can do it too.
+With its free public release, I decided to set up and run the official demo locally.
+Here is how to do it.

 Requirements